-THE EVIDENCE FOR MYOFASCIAL MERIDIANS IS GETTING MORE DIFFICULT TO IGNORE
+THE EVIDENCE FOR MYOFASCIAL MERIDIANS IS BECOMING DIFFICULT TO IGNORE

 A study from last month's issue of the Journal of Sports Science (Remote Effects of Lower Limb Stretching: Preliminary Evidence for Myofascial Connectivity?) helped shed some light on this topic.
 A group of scientists divided healthy participants into two groups.
 The most important ROM in the body (CERVICAL EXTENSION) was then tested for both groups.
 One group did three thirty second bouts of stretching for the hamstrings and calves, while the other group did nothing.
 Both groups were then retested immediately.
 The results showed that cervical, "ROM increased following stretching but remained unchanged in the control group."
 The study's abstract stated.....

 "The skeletal muscles and the fibrous connective tissue form an extensive, body-wide network of myofascial chains.
 As fascia can modify its stiffness, strain transmission along these meridians is supposable.
 Our data point towards existence of a strain transfer along myofascial meridians.
 Further randomized controlled studies on conditions, factors and magnitude of tensile transmission are warranted."